uhlmanngroup/cir4mics/README.md

 ### Run the tutorial
 `jupyter-lab cir4mics/NPC_testlab.ipynb`

-Everything is properly configured if the tutorial runs to the end.
+The tutorial runs to the end if everything is properly configured.
 The tutorial can be modified for any specific task.

 ### Run minimal script